rsepassi/ulid-zig/README.md

 Implementation notes:

 * The `Ulid` struct is packed such that it is trivially bit-castable to `u128` or `[16]u8`.
-* Uses inline for loops in encode and decode, and an inline switch for the base32 alphabet decoding.
+* Uses inline for loops in encode and decode, and a comptime-constructed lookup table for base32 alphabet decoding (thanks to @travisstaloch).
 * Uses `std.crypto.random` by default, a cryptographically secure PRNG.
 * Implements monotonic sort order (correctly detects and handles the same millisecond) per `Factory`.